If France has the Eiffel Tower and Rome has the Colosseum, what iconic tourist spot comes to mind when you think of Canada?

 Banff National Park and Lake Louise, Alberta

 Canada’s first national park is also the largest and most visited site in the country.
-Its breathtaking scenery, especially Lake Louise’s electric blue waters reflecting the Rocky Mountains and lush greenery, is only one of the many reasons tourists flock to it every year.
+Its breathtaking scenery, especially Lake Louise’s electric blue waters, is only one of the many reasons tourists flock to it every year.
 Banff National Park has a large concentration of wildlife that includes black bears, grizzly bears, bison, moose, bighorn sheep, wolves and bald eagles.
-It is also a major winter sports area and home to Lake Louise Ski Resort, and Sunshine Village, two of Canada’s most prominent ski destinations.
+It is also a major winter sports area as it is home to Lake Louise Ski Resort, and Sunshine Village, two of Canada’s most prominent ski destinations.
 The quaint and lovely town of Banff provides all kinds of accommodation, shopping, and dining options.
 Know more about Banff National Park at Banff and Lake Louise.com or Canadian Rockies.

 Here’s a preview of what you’ll see at Banff (from the Banff National Park video vault):